Structural properties of cyclic polyelectrolytes in dilute good solvent: Simulation Model and Methodology

 The LAMMPS MD package \cite{LAMMPS} was used to carry out Langevin dynamics in NVT ensemble in the reduced LJ units.
 Namely, $\epsilon=1k_BT_r$ and $\sigma=l_B(\varepsilon_{r}=80,T=T_r)$ were taken as the real units of energy and length respectively.
 For the FENE potential the reduced parameters were: $k^*=k\sigma^2/\epsilon=7$ and $R_0^*=2$.\cite{mica} According to the formula for reduced elementary charge, $e^*=e/\left(4\pi \varepsilon_0 \epsilon \sigma \right)^{1/2}$, and for the reduced temperature, $T^*=k_BT/\epsilon$, we assigned them values $e^*=9$ and $T^*=1$.
 The size $\sigma^*=1$ and monomeric mass $m^* =1$ were chosen to be the same for all monomers and counterions.
 The cutoff distance $r_c^*$ in Eq.~(\ref{eq:LJ}) for monomer-monomer interactions was equal to $2.5$ and for monomer-counterion and counterion-counterion interactions $2^{1/6}$.
 Furthermore, for monomer-counterion and counterion-counterion interactions the LJ interaction strength parameter was set to $\epsilon^*=1$.
 Our simulations mimic good solvent conditions corresponding to the choice of $\epsilon^*=0.1$ for monomer-monomer interactions \cite{dobrynin}.
 Note that the value of $\epsilon^*\approx 0.5$ between monomers yields nearly $\theta$ conditions for charged polymers \cite{dobrynin,mica}.
 Coulomb interactions were calculated via Particle-Particle-Particle Mesh (PPPM) Ewald method with the error tolerance for force $10^{-5}$ and the real space cutoff distance $r_e^*= 30$.
 The dumping parameter in the Langevin equation of motion was taken as $\gamma^*=\gamma/\tau=1$, where $\tau=\sigma\left(m/\epsilon \right)^{1/2}$ is the LJ time unit and $m$ is the assumed real mass unit.
 The reduced time step was $\delta t^*=\delta t/\tau = 0.005$.

 Simulations were carried out in cubic boxes with periodic boundary conditions.
 The simulation box was varied depending on the degree of polymerization $N$ of PEs to obtain an equal concentration of cationic and anionic monomers for all systems $\rho_{+}=\rho_{-}\approx 2.35\cdot 10^{-6}\sigma^{-3}$.
-Throughout our study, we varied $l_B$ by adjusting the relative permittivity $\varepsilon_r$ of the medium.
-Typically, about $10^7$ equilibration integration steps were performed and followed by $10^7$ integration steps of the production runs.
-The simulation snapshots were rendered using the Visual Molecular Dynamics program \cite{vmd}.
+Throughout our study, we varied $l_B$ by adjusting the relative permittivity $\varepsilon_r$ of the medium. { To achieve adequate equilibration of PE polymers, a sufficiently large number of MD steps was selected to facilitate the relaxation of the mean-square size to its equilibrium values.
+This criterion resulted in a range of simulation runs varying between $2\cdot10^7$ and $2\cdot10^9$ MD steps, depending on the length of the polymer chain.} The simulation snapshots were rendered using the Visual Molecular Dynamics program \cite{vmd}.